aws-samples/eks-saas-gitops/README.md

 -->
 1. DevOps engineer defines a per-environment Terraform variable file that controls environment-specific configuration.
 This configuration file is used in all steps of deployment process by various configurations to provision different EKS environments.
 2. DevOps engineer applies the environment configuration using Amazon CloudFormation which deploys a Amazon EC2 Instance with a VSCode IDE that is used to apply Terraform.
 3. An Amazon Virtual Private Network (VPC) is provisioned and configured based on specified configuration.
-According to best practices for Reliability, 3 Availability zones (AZs) are configured with corresponding VPC Endpoints to provide access to resources deployed in private VPC and other VPC connected by VPC Peering .
+According to best practices for Reliability, 3 Availability zones (AZs) are configured for deployed resources.
 4. User facing Identity and Access Management (IAM) roles (Cluster Admin, Karpenter Controller, Argo Workflow, Argo Events, LB Controller, TF Controller) are created for various EKS cluster resources access levels , per Kubernetes security best practices.
 5. Amazon Elastic Kubernetes Service (EKS) cluster is provisioned with Managed Nodes Group (MNG) that run critical cluster add-ons (CoreDNS, AWS Load Balancer Controller and Karpenter) on its compute node instances.
 Karpenter will manage compute capacity to other add-ons, as well as business applications that will be deployed by user while prioritizing provisioning Amazon EC2 Spot instances for the best price-performance.
 6. Other important EKS add-ons (Flux controller etc.) are deployed based on the configurations defined in the per-environment Terraform configuration file (see Step 1 above).